AurionMail/bulwark-pgp-plugin/README.md

 - **Keys in Use:** Unlocking a key stores it strictly in RAM.
 It is **never** persisted to IndexedDB or written to disk during the active session.
 - **XSS & Isolation Limit:** The background part of the plugin acts like a service worker, communicating keys to other sandboxed components.
   * *Note on Threat Model:* If an attacker successfully executes arbitrary JavaScript in the client (via XSS or a malicious third-party plugin), they could potentially intercept keys in memory.
 This is an inherent limitation of web-based cryptography.
 However, our 100% RAM isolation significantly reduces the attack surface compared to disk-bound alternatives that write active keys to browser storage.
+- **Keys in Use:** with DangerousStorage activated : Stored encrypted with a non extractible AES key.
+It allows user to avoid decrypting when refreshing (avialble in 1.0.2)
 - **Output Sanitization:** Returned HTML still passes through the host mail sanitizer before rendering.

 ---